sohoffice/docExtract/README.md

 example.FooClass = Foo class
 example.FooClass.someMethod() = some method
 example.FooClass.someMethod(String) = some method with argument
-example.FooClass.someMethod(String):name = The first argument of someMethod is name.
+example.FooClass.someMethod(String)#name = The first argument of someMethod is name.
 ```

 sbt 0.13 is not supported.